UNINETTSigma2/documentation/jobs/job_types/olivia_job_types.md

 - __Allocation units__: cpus and memory
 - __Job Limits__:
-  - maximum 1152 units
+  - maximum 2304 billing units
 - __Maximum walltime__: 7 days
 - __Priority__: normal
 - __Available resources__:
-  - 252 nodes with 256 AMD cpus and 753 GiB RAM
+  - 252 nodes with 256 AMD cpus and 741 GiB RAM
 - __Parameter for sbatch/salloc__:
   - None, _normal_ is the default
 - __Job Scripts__: {ref}`job_scripts_olivia_normal`

 This is the default job type.
-Most CPU-only jobs run as *normal* jobs.
+CPU-only jobs run as *normal* jobs.
 The large node size (256 CPUs) makes this partition good for:

 - Large-scale parallel computations